Clémentine Autain: Controversy in Montreuil

 In May 2007, Clémentine Autain left the 17th arrondissement in Paris for a new home in Montreuil in Seine-Saint-Denis, and sold her former apartment, which she had bought some years previously.
 Several months later, Clémentine Autain confirmed her intention to not run as a candidate in the 2008 Paris municipal elections.
 She expressed concerns about a possible alliance of Bertrand Delanoë with MoDem in Paris in the second round of municipal voting.
 She stated that she moved to Montreuil to "learn about the suburb".
 Before Clémentine Autain had even moved, there were rumours that she could reinforce the list headed by the outgoing Mayor, Jean-Pierre Brard, who like Autain, was linked with the communists.
 In reality, there was no substance to the rumours, the move to Montreuil corresponded above all with her personal choice and economic reasons.
 On her blog, Clémentine Autain confirms "she had asked nothing of the sort and nothing had been promised".
 Brard, who was ultimately defeated by Dominique Voynet, reaffirmed his opposition in principle.
 In part motivated by a desire to fight the "gentrification" of Montreuil, Clémentine Autain's arrival paradoxically comes in a context of strong social change in the previously more working class community.
 Living in Montreuil since early 2008, she cohosts a program focusing on political discussion, Paroles de gauche (Words from the Left) and supported the militants without papers during their strike.

 The Nouveau Parti anticapitaliste

 During 2008, Autain became involved with the Nouveau Parti anticapitaliste (NPA) (New Anticapitalist Party) under development, launched by the Ligue communiste révolutionnaire.
 Autain attended the national conference of l'Appel de Politis, a movement to create an alternative to the left.
 She called for "an acting out", making reference to the necessary creation of a new political force.
 However, this unity did not materialize.
 Clémentine Autain expressed regret that Olivier Besancenot and the NPA did not seek to build political majorities nor to work and create alliances with others, such as Jean-Luc Mélenchon.

-Today Autain is active with Fédération pour une alternative sociale et écologique (FASE), for which she is spokesperson.
+Autain is active with Fédération pour une alternative sociale et écologique (FASE), for which she is spokesperson.
 In particular, she has represented FASE at the congress of the Parti de Gauche de Jean-Luc Mélenchon, indicating her desire to work with him despite differences on issues such as secularism, the Republic, the forms of political organisation or the concept of "revolution through the ballot box", to which she prefers that of "democratic revolution".